Types of Degrees Occupational Health Majors Are Getting

 Online Occupational Health Programs

-In 2018-2019, 35 schools offered a occupational health and industrial hygiene program of some type.
+In the 2020-2021 academic year, 33 schools offered some type of occupational health and industrial hygiene program.
 The following table lists the number of programs by degree level, along with how many schools offered online courses in the field.

 |Degree Level||Colleges Offering Programs||Colleges Offering Online Classes|